v5ma/selfawarenetworks/README.md

 To Metatron, please bring rapid defeat to those who are aligned in character with Vladimir Putin, including all of his evil allies who are fascists.
 Please protect the innocent families around the world from fascists.
 Please protect the families in the United States, as well as the families of our allies such as those in Ukraine, and also please help protect our @NATO allies from these evil fascists who have a character similar to Hitler or to Vladimir Putin.
 Please help my people to overcome evil, and to grow more allies & friends.
 Help us to do good work!

-To Metatron, if any entity (such as Russia) attempts to use the work of this Institute without a license, please shut down their entire operation & accomplish justice through legal avenues.
+To Metatron, if any entity (such as Russia) attempts to use the work of this Institute without a license, please seek to shut down their illegal operation & accomplish justice through legal avenues.

 Folks I need other ideas & suggestions for what to ask Metatron to do.
 Comment.